-We distributed clothes though themed boutiques during much of 2018 and are now in the process of converting those for people in receipt of the Empowerment Fund: a classroom, a workshop and a perfume manufacturer!
+We distributed clothes though themed boutiques during much of 2018 and are now offering those for people in receipt of the Empowerment Fund for their use.

 The camp environment is crowded and impersonal and so we have worked hard to create a welcoming and attractive space for people to feel valued and have somewhere they can call theirs to gather.
 We built a children’s space, cafeteria and our brilliant volunteers spend a lot of time cleaning and painting.
 We also facilitate a weekly women’s group.

 The camp provides people with a place that they can sleep but the conditions are harsh.
 It can only be a temporary place before they move on to rebuild their lives.
 Our services are there to help them get back on their feet, restore some dignity and rebuild their lives.